Categories

 Elvis Presley Birthplace

 Elvis was born in Tupelo on January 8, 1935 in the front room a 300-square-foot, two-room house built by his father.
-When he got rich, he bought the house and preserved it, and it opened for tours while he was … Continue reading
+When he got rich, he bought the house, restored it, and it opened for tours while he was still … Continue reading

 Weinkeller Restaurant